-At the 1 January 2020 renewals the Company saw a competitive environment and remained committed to taking the underwriting actions necessary to achieve a stable return.
-A prudent underwriting approach, focus on diversification and the pursuit of opportunities to expand those lines of business which provide the best return on capital together with protection from its reinsurance program enables the Company to continue to maintain its current financial strength.
+In 2020, the trading environment will remain competitive and the Company plans to continue to focus on diversification and pursuit of opportunities to expand those lines of business which provide the best return on capital, while remaining committed to taking the underwriting actions necessary to achieve a stable return.
+A prudent underwriting approach together with protection from its reinsurance program enables the Company to continue to maintain its current financial strength.

-A.2 Performance from Underwriting activities
+A.2 Performance from Underwriting